Spagettileg/student-dash/README.md

 ### Testing

-A combination of automated and manual testing processes were applied to this project to ensure the UXD was supported in making sure the data was correctly loaded, graphical charts would successfully be deployed and data filters would accurately enable the user to navigate through student and gender data attributes.
+A combination of automated and manual testing processes was applied to this project to ensure the UXD was upheld by making sure the data was correctly loaded, graphical charts would be successfully rendered and data filters would accurately enable the user to navigate through student and gender data attributes.

+The software has been thoroughly tested in many ways.
+JavaScript and its associated functions have all undergone extensive manual testing.
+JS hint was used to help validate the Javascript code.

+Chrome dev tools provided one issue where all charts were not being rendered.
+The dc.min.css file included a default coding position of ‘float: left.
+To fix this bug, ‘float: none!important’ was added to style.css file.

+Furthermore, the software has been tested against all user expectations that were set out in UX section above.
+All possible user actions were mimicked to put the tester in the shoes of the user.
+Data was compared by minimizing certain sections, filter the specific data and reset all the filters.
+The whole data manipulation experience was intuitive and enables both the tester and user to efficiently analyse the data and draw meaningful conclusions.

 #### 1. Jasmine Testing

-Jasmine was used to test 3 things in particular for this project:
+Jasmine was used to test 4 things in particular for this project:

 •	That the data loaded for the project